apache/fury-site/docs/guide/java/graalvm-support.md

 The `fory-json` artifact activates its Native Image Feature automatically. `@JsonType` is not inherited, so annotate every concrete runtime model.
 An annotated base with a class-literal `@JsonSubTypes` table registers its listed subtypes automatically.
-Reachable concrete `Collection` and `Map` root types are supported when they have the public no-argument constructor required by Fory JSON.
+Dedicated supported containers, including `EnumMap` and `EnumSet`, use their built-in factories.
+Other reachable concrete `Collection` and `Map` root types require a public no-argument constructor.
 A class referenced only by a runtime string is not reachable;
 `JsonSubTypes.Type.className` is therefore unsupported in a native image.

+Do not add application reflection configuration as a replacement for the generated configuration.
+The native executable resolves the same effective annotations as the JVM.

+Effective `JsonValidator` methods must be public instance methods with no arguments and a `void` return type.
+A model with a directly declared validator must use `JsonType`.
+A validator contributed by a registered Mixin uses that exact Mixin-target pair, so the target does not also need `JsonType`.
+The Native Image Feature prepares validator access for interpreted configurations and provider-generated codecs invoke the same effective validators.
+Do not add reflection configuration for validators.
+Complete custom codecs, complete `JsonValue` representations, and creators that enforce validation themselves perform their own validation.

 Type, field, effective ordinary getter, setter value parameter, and `JsonCreator` parameter `@JsonCodec` annotations are supported.
 The Feature retains every selected complete-value, element,